Earth Sciences Division

 Permission to visit the collections is granted by the Curator and logistics will be handled by the Earth Sciences Collections Manager.
 You may contact them via phone, e-mail, or letter, although e-mail is probably the most reliable.

 The Earth Science Division welcomes object identification requests from the general public.
-If you have a question about an object in you care, please consult the instructions for Specimen Identification Requests & Donation
+If you have a question about an object in your care, please consult the instructions for Specimen Identification Requests & Donation

 Dr. Mary Thompson